-State Law requires a medication/treatment order from a Licensed Health Professional before your child can attend school if they have a life-threatening health condition.
+State Law requires a medication/treatment order from a Licensed Healthcare Provider before your child can attend school if they have a life-threatening health condition.
 Please fill out a Health History Form at the school office.
+District nurses will then formulate a care plan to share with your child's teachers.